w3c/wai-media-guide/planning.md

 * pre-recorded or live
 * video with audio, video without audio (video only), or audio only

-The links in the tables go to a page in a separate resource: Understanding WCAG 2.1.
+The links in the tables below go to a page in a separate resource: Understanding WCAG 2.1.

 ### Pre-Recorded
 {:.no_toc}